 3. Generosity of Time

-William, a guitar tech, was referred by a music friend whom had experienced William’s genius.
+William, a guitar tech, was referred by a music friend who had experienced William’s genius.
 I visited his place with my defective guitar and asked him to fix it.
 Though he looks calm, I know he’s hurrying to finish some of his projects.
 Did I interrupt him?

 He offered water and asked a few important questions.
 What happened next, something I didn’t expect.
 The short talk expanded into hours of discussion.
 It was spontaneous, like a time loop — talking about songwriting process, creativity, how melodies impact people, the struggles of artists, and anything music-based.

 What a day.
-I could not believe.
+I could not believed.

 Lesson: In this age of busyness, everyone tends to be busy — we all have tasks to do, after all.
 But if you find someone who badly needs help, if you find someone who needs connection, if you find someone struggling, be generous of your time.

 After a week, he turned my guitar into a trooper.
-Thank you Sir William.
+Thank you, Sir William.